AlphaBs/termux-gnirehtet/README.md

 ## How it works

 `gnirehtet` was originally for reverse-tethering, sharing PC's internet connection to Android device, using `adb`.
-I recompiled `gnirehtet` to make it executable on Termux (aarch64).
+I recompiled `gnirehtet` to make it executable on aarch64 Termux.

 To run `adb` and connect to another device on Android, I used `termux-adb`.